andrewboudreau/HelloHost/README.md

 ## Getting Started

-**Note**: We're still in the process of creating a comprehensive 'Getting Started' guide.
-In the meantime, here are some basic steps to help you get started with HelloHost:
+Basic steps to help you get started with HelloHost:

 1. [List basic steps to set up and run a simple HelloHost application]

-Stay tuned for a more detailed guide soon!

 ## In-Depth: Simplifying Real-World Problems